mishra2arya/mishra2arya/README.md

 ## 🔧 Featured Projects

 - 🎓 **[AI & Machine Learning Portfolio](https://github.com/AryaMishra/ai-ml-portfolio)** - A showcase of my work in AI and ML, covering everything from **deep learning models** to **NLP** and **data analytics**.
 Let's decode the future with intelligent systems!

-- 🔐 **[Cybersecurity Research](https://github.com/AryaMishra/cybersecurity-research)** - Exploring the intersection of AI and security, from predictive models to **AI-driven threat detection**.
-My passion for ethical hacking shines through in this collection of projects designed to strengthen security systems.

 ---